dotnet/AspNetDocs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/using-a-singleton-in-an-odata-endpoint-in-web-api-22.md

 A singleton named `Umbrella` will be defined based on type `Company`, and an entity set named `Employees` will be defined based on type `Employee`.

-The solution used in this tutorial can be downloaded from [CodePlex](http://aspnet.codeplex.com/sourcecontrol/latest#Samples/WebApi/OData/v4/ODataSingletonSample/).

 ## Define the data model

 1. Define the CLR types.